 NCL says I should have taken the 90 percent insurance plan.
 But the representative never offered a choice of insurance plans when I originally booked the cruise.
 If I had known about the 90 percent plan, I would have bought it.
 I would so appreciate anything you could do to help me with this situation. — Debra Weissman, Hartford, Conn.

-Answer: If you booked your vacation directly through the cruise line, I don’t see any reason why it shouldn’t offer a full credit.
+If you booked your vacation directly through the cruise line, I don’t see any reason why it shouldn’t offer a full credit.

 But that’s not how it works; cruise lines sell expensive, and often highly restrictive insurance policies as add-ons that give you a credit if you have to cancel a cruise – and only under certain circumstances.
+(Here’s our guide with the best travel advice.)

 I think special conditions applied to your cruise.
 First of all, NCL already inconvenienced you by changing the date of your sailing.
 And you were very understanding of that and didn’t ask for any consideration in return.
+(Related: They want a full refund from Celebration — but do they deserve it?)

 Second, you booked this cruise directly with NCL.
 You bought the only insurance it offered.
 (For future reference, I would recommend shopping around instead of buying the first policy you’re offered.
 You could have found insurance that covered your entire cruise through another company.)